Skip to content

 cleanup_ids = await qm.queries.enqueue(["cleanup"] * 5, [b"..."] * 5, [0] * 5)

-async with CompletionWatcher(driver) as w:
+async with CompletionWatcher(driver, queries=queries) as w:

 img_statuses, pdf_statuses, clean_statuses = await gather(